-Avoiding he effects of sleep deprivation – aside from lack of rest, sleep deprivation can result in highly detrimental conditions such as obesity, diabetes and even death.
+Avoiding the effects of sleep deprivation – aside from lack of rest, sleep deprivation can result in highly detrimental conditions such as obesity, diabetes, and even death.

 Avoiding Depression – another major side effect of sleep deprivation is depression.
 Depression can lead to the use and purchase of anti-depressants that stimulate the production of serotonin.
 Something provided for free when using weighted blankets (after the blanket investment of course).
 Continuous use of drugs can cause dependency in which the body begins having trouble producing its own serotonin.
 Being dependent on any drug only adds to one’s feeling of depression.

-Anti-OCD – Believe it or not, weighted blankets can also reduce one’s obsessive compulsive disorder/s which is generally rooted from the lack of feelings of stability.
-Weighted blankets while resting can help ease and comfort the mind giving the effect of additional stability.
-Weighted blankets after all were used in mental institutions before going mainstream.
+Anti-OCD – Believe it or not, weighted blankets can also reduce one’s obsessive-compulsive disorder/s, which is generally rooted in the lack of feelings of stability.
+Weighted blankets while resting can help ease and comfort the mind giving the effect of additional security.
+Weighted blankets, after all, were used in mental institutions before going mainstream.

-PTSD – speaking of mental disorders, post-traumatic stress disorder (PTSD) is a bigger concern than OCD.
-The additional relaxation and comfort given by weighted blankets can decrease the occurrence of nightmares and flashbacks normally associated with past trauma, which results in a victim’s lack of sleep.
+PTSD – speaking of mental disorders, post-traumatic stress disorder (PTSD) is a more significant concern than OCD.
+The additional relaxation and comfort given by weighted blankets can decrease the occurrence of nightmares and flashbacks usually associated with past trauma, which results in a victim’s lack of sleep.
 The soothing, massaging effect of weighted blankets also relieves the stress and anxiety of the victims.

-Bipolar Disorder – another serious mental issue that weighted blankets can help with is bipolar disorder.
-Weighted blankets are not a cure but they can alleviate some symptoms.
-The regulation of serotonin levels, the easing of stress and anxiety can help decrease a person’s manic and depressive episodes.
+Bipolar Disorder – another severe mental issue that weighted blankets can help with is bipolar disorder.
+Weighted blankets are not a cure, but they can alleviate some symptoms.
+The regulation of serotonin levels, the easing of stress and anxiety can help decrease a person’s manic, and depressive episodes.

 Do Weighted Blankets Work For Anxiety?

 Anti-Anxiety – Anxiety can lead to stress.
 Stress can lead to sleeplessness.
-Sleeplessness can lead to anger and anger can lead to suffering.
-Who could forget those words so having a tool against anxiety is very important.
+Sleeplessness can lead to anger, and anger can lead to suffering.
+Who wants that?
+So having a tool against anxiety is very important.
 A study by the Anxiety and Depression Association of America (ADAA) stated that 63 percent of respondents reported that they felt less anxious after using weighted blankets while the rest felt more relaxed as suggested by a drop of electro-dermal activity that produces sweat associated with stress which suggests the reduction of the latter.